nirajvenkat/gfkg-nv/README.md

-# gfkg-nv
+# Gauge Fields, Knots and Gravity
-Solutions and miscellaneous notes for the book "Gauge Fields, Knots and Gravity"
+Solutions and miscellaneous notes for the book "Gauge Fields, Knots and Gravity" by John Baez and Javier P. Muniain.